Will Benson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.70).
+- The Braves' 3.84 team ERA ranks seventh across all league pitching staffs.

-- The Braves surrender the eighth-fewest home runs in baseball (77 total, one per game).
+- Braves pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Smith-Shawver (1-0) makes the start for the Braves, his third of the season.
+- Morton gets the start for the Braves, his 15th of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts through 80 2/3 innings pitched.

-- His most recent appearance was on Thursday, June 15 against the Colorado Rockies, when the righty went 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- The righty's last appearance came on Sunday against the Colorado Rockies, when he tossed five innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.